grompe/BTWTweak/patcher/readme.txt

   provides, as well as the new download location.
 This fixes the problem of missing sound and music.

+- Fixed skin loading by replacing the old download location with the use of proper Mojang API.
+The skin files are now saved in "skins" directory, and capes are saved in "capes" directory.
+Skins are loaded once per program launch.
+If the saved skin is 1 hour old or less (or marked as read-only), it won't be loaded from the web service.

 v1.0

 - Fixed compatibility with BTW version "4.AABBBbbb".